shoaibxbwf/Ask-Her-Out-2/README.md

 Welcome to **Ask Her Out**, a fun and playful website prank! 😄 This project is just for laughs — a cute prank to tease your friends or crush!
-If they finally click **"YES"**, your phone number appears so they can call you and (maybe!) go on a date. 📞❤️ CUSTOMIZE WITH YOUR CREATIVENESS IDEA =S AND CHANGE WORDS
+If they finally click **"YES"**, your phone number appears so they can call you and (maybe!) go on a date. 📞❤️ CUSTOMIZE WITH YOUR CREATIVENESS IDEAS AND CHANGE ACCORDINGLY.

 ## (Screenshots)
 ![First](first.png)